She wears a pink dress and is often getting rescued by Mario, but surely there are plenty more things to know about Princess Peach.

 Princess Peach and Princess Daisy are very good friends, but some people think their relationship could actually be a little more than that.

-The Prima Guide for Mario Kart Wii included a quote which described Daisy and Peach as cousins.
+The Prima Guide for Mario Kart Wii included a quote that described Daisy and Peach as cousins.